 ___Blue shading represents, approximately, National Wildlife Refuges as traced from the PAD-US 2.0 – Federal Fee Managers layer of The National Map.
 Internal private lands are not shown.

-___Brown shading represents, approximately, land owned by the State of Nevada and managed by Nevada Department of Wildlife.
-This area is commonly referred to as “Carson Lake and Pasture”.
+___Brown shading represents, approximately, land owned by the State of Nevada and managed by Nevada Department of Wildlife as “Carson Lake WMA”.
+This area was commonly referred to as “Carson Lake and Pasture”.

 The Carson Desert is extremely flat.
 Spot elevations around “Carson Lake” on the “Carson Lake” 7.5-minute topographic map are 1,190.8 m to 1,194.3 m (3,906.8′ to 3,918.3′).
 The water level in “Pintail Bay” and “North Nutgrass Lake”, which have been surrounded by dikes, at the northern end of Stillwater Marsh was 1,179.6 m (3,870′) when the Stillwater NE 7.5-minute quadrangle was field checked in 1969.
-This is about 48 km (29 miles) northeast of the middle of “Carson Lake”.
-The lowest spot in Carson Sink has not been surveyed but is at least several kilometers north of Pintail Bay and probably several meters lower (e.g., spot elevation of 3,865 feet, or 1,178 m, in section 14, Township 23 North, Range 30 East, north of Fallon National Wildlife Refuge on the Carson Sink SE 7.5-minute quadrangle).
+This is about 48 km (29 miles) northeast of the middle of “Carson Lake” for a gradient of 31 cm/km or 1.7 feet/mile.
+The lowest spot in Carson Sink has not been surveyed but is at least several kilometers north of Pintail Bay and probably several meters lower (e.g., spot elevation of 3,865 feet, or 1,178 m, in section 14, Township 23 North, Range 30 East, north of Fallon NWR on the Carson Sink SE 7.5-minute quadrangle).

 Vegetation on the natural playa part of “Carson Lake” Playa is sparse and dominated by greasewood.
 Parts of the playa that receive irrigation return flows have “emergent wetland” with “cattails, alkali, and hardstem bulrush”, or “wet meadow and pasture” with “saltgrass, spike rush, and small amounts of alkali bulrush”, or ponds with pondweed and widgeon grass (U.S. Bureau of Reclamation, 2009, p.
 15-16).